carlfranklin/BlazorSliders/README.md

 ### Complex Nesting:

-> Note: Currently you can only nest Horizontal panels inside Vertical panels, and vice versa.
+> Note: Vertical nesting in vertical panels and horizontal nesting in horizontal panels has now been implemented as shown below.

 #### Vertical Panel Nested in Vertical Panel: